jamitzky/pupyMPI/documentation/mpirun.rst

 -----------------------------
 The ``mpirun`` script accepts a lot of argument of different importance.
 A call to the script with the ``-h`` flag will show all the available options::

     > bin/mpirun.py -h
     Usage: mpirun.py [options] arg

     Options:
-      --version             show program's version number and exit -h, --help            show this help message and exit -c NP, --np=NP        The number of processes to start.
-      --host-file=HOSTFILE  Path to the host file defining all the available machines the processes should be started on.
+    --version             show program's version number and exit -h, --help            show this help message and exit --host-file=HOSTFILE  Path to the host file defining all the available machines the processes should be started on.
 If not given, all processes will be started on localhost

     Logging and debugging:
         Use these settings to control the level of output to the program.
 The --debug and --quiet options can't be used at the same time.
 Trying to will result in an error.

         -v VERBOSITY, --verbosity=VERBOSITY
                             How much information should be logged and printed to the screen.
 Should be an integer between 1 and 3, defaults to 1.
-        -d, --debug         Give you a lot of input -q, --quiet         Give you no input
+        -d, --debug         Give you a lot of input -u, --unbuffered    Try not to buffer
+        -q, --quiet         Give you no input
         -l LOGFILE, --log-file=LOGFILE
                             Which logfile the system should log to.
 Defaults to mpi(.log)

     Advanced options:
         Be careful.
 You could do strange things here.

         --remote-python=REMOTE_PYTHON
                             Path to Python 2.6 on remote hosts.
 Defaults to `which python2.6`
         --startup-method=method
                             How the processes should be started.
-Choose between ssh, rsh (not supported) and popen (local only).
-                            Defaults to ssh
+Choose between ssh and popen (local only).
+Defaults to ssh --single-communication-thread
-        --single-communication-thread
                             Use this if you don't want MPI to start two different threads for communication handling.
 This will limit